Jubis007/AND101-Week1-HelloSquirrel/README.md

 ## Summary

-**Hello Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+**Hello Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.
+It has our picture and a little about ourselves! <!-- **Change or add to this description** -->

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: **:D**

 ## Application Features